AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/simple-certus-farm.md

 * The first <ItemLink id="annihilation_plane" /> (1) has no GUI and cannot be configured, but can be enchanted with fortune.
 * The first <ItemLink id="storage_bus" /> (2) is filtered to <ItemLink id="certus_quartz_crystal" />.
 * The second <ItemLink id="storage_bus" /> (3) is filtered to <ItemLink id="certus_quartz_crystal" />, and has its
-  [priority](../ae2-mechanics/import-export-storage.md#storage-priority) set higher than your main storage.
+  [priority](../ae2-mechanics/import-export-storage.md#storage-priority) set higher than the main storage.

 ## How It Works